Greenpoint Hospital

+Greenpoint Hospital was a hospital in Greenpoint, Brooklyn, New York, that operated from 1914 to 1982.
+Its closure was followed by use of its site for a homeless shelter and subsequent redevelopment plans.

 History

 The hospital initially had six buildings.
 Talk in 1959 of closing part of the hospital pending "modernization" and a 1968 "crash program to remedy decaying conditions" were part of the hospital's last decades.